Portal Administration for Mac

 Entra ID Support

-Portal menu: Settings > Tenant Settings > Groups > ENTRA ID / AZURE AD
+Portal menu: Settings > Tenant Settings > Identity > ENTRA ID

 Azure AD has been renamed by Microsoft to Entra ID.
 This version of the site pages uses both terms interchangeably, but future versions will refer to Entra ID only.